Bus Info Available on Skyward on Aug. 20

 In order to enable social distancing for the safety of our students during COVID-19 and to meet the requirements of the State of Indiana Guidance for School Reentry and DSC Reentry Plan students will be limited to one pick-up location in the morning and one drop-off location in the afternoon.
-By default, your student will be picked up and dropped off at their primary residence.
+By default, transportation will use your student's primary residence to determine their one bus stop in the morning and afternoon.
 If you would like to change your student's morning or afternoon bus stop location please email RouteCoordinator@duneland.k12.in.us

 DSC Reentry Plan (Transportation)

 For approximately two thirds of DSC students, the school bus is a student’s first contact with the school in the morning and the last point of contact in the afternoon.
 Thus, DSC understands the importance of establishing protocols regarding student transportation to minimize the spread of COVID-19 and protect both students and staff.

 The DSC respectfully asks that if you are able to transport your student(s), please use that option when possible, so that we do not have overcrowding on buses, as it is extremely difficult to socially distance on buses.
 Pick-up and drop-off plans for each school will be shared prior to the start of the school year.

 During the registration process, parents will be asked to choose the mode of transportation each student will be using this school year (walk, car ride, or ride the bus).
 Changes may be made at any time by notifying Transportation (RouteCoordinator@duneland.k12.in.us).
 Parents should give as much advance notice as possible to allow the DSC to accommodate requests in a timely fashion.

 Transportation will attempt to socially distance students when possible.
 However, it is important to note the six feet of social distancing will be difficult depending on the number of students who ride a bus.
 Students will be required to wear face coverings while riding the bus and while embarking and disembarking the bus (levels 2-3).